ThinkPad X series: X100e and Mini 10

-A modified and re-branded low-cost version of the Lenovo X100e, named the Mini 10 was issued to all year 9 students in NSW Australia at the start of 2010.
-They featured an Intel Atom N450 (1.66 GHz) processor, 160 GB HDD, 2 GiB RAM, a 10-inch 1024×600 Screen (fitted in a 11.6-inch frame), 0.3MP Webcam and Windows 7 Enterprise.
+A modified and re-branded low-cost version of the Lenovo X100e, named the Mini 10 was issued to all Year 9 students in Australia at the start of 2010.
+They featured an Intel Atom N450 (1.66 GHz) processor, 160 GB HDD, 2 GiB RAM, a 10-inch 1280×720 Screen (fitted in an 11.6-inch frame), 0.3MP Webcam and Windows 7 Enterprise, although they had a COA for Windows XP Home Edition on the bottom.

 X201, X201i and X201s

 The main 12-inch line-up only received an internal hardware update and a new palmrest with a touchpad.

 The X201i model is a version of the regular X201 with a Core i3 CPU.

 X201 Tablet

 The X201 tablet, released in 2010, was criticized by Engadget for its lack of durability, protruding battery, and 1.3 inch thick body, while praised for its performance.
 Notebook Review had similar views about the X201 tablet in terms of both performance and battery life while indicating the display was superior to that of the X201 or X201s.